anna-m-b/hello-world-mcr-codes/README.md

 # helloworld-scroll
-Hello World web page for Manchester Codes challenge: Create a Hello World webpage and publish it in Github.
+Hello World web page for Manchester Codes challenge: Create a Hello World webpage and publish it on Github pages.